Private Markets

 Strengthening Capital Formation

 Private markets are a cornerstone of U.S. economic dynamism, allowing companies of all sizes to raise capital outside traditional public offerings.
-These markets have expanded significantly over the past decade, providing vital funding for emerging and middle-market companies that may not desire or yet be ready — or suited — for public listings.
+These markets have expanded significantly over the past decade, providing vital funding for companies that may not desire or yet be ready — or suited — for public listings.

 Private Markets in Focus: Transparency, Valuation, and Retirement